gee-community/example-scripts/DateRanges/ee.DateRange.md

 # ee.DateRange
-- creates a DateRange object extending from a specified starting date to a specified stopping date and including both of those dates.
+- Creates a DateRange object extending from a specified starting date to a specified stopping date and including both of those dates.

 ## Syntax